Allis-Chalmers: Agricultural machinery

 Allis-Chalmers offered a complete line of agricultural machinery, from tillage and harvesting to tractors.

 Tractor models

-In 1959, a team led by Harry Ihrig built a 15kW fuel cell tractor for Allis-Chalmers which was demonstrated across the US at state fairs.
+In 1959, a team led by Harry Ihrig built a 15 kW fuel cell tractor for Allis-Chalmers which was demonstrated across the US at state fairs.
 This was the first fuel-cell-powered vehicle.
 Potassium hydroxide served as the electrolyte.
 The original AC fuel cell tractor is currently on display at the Smithsonian.

 Below is a gallery showcasing some of the models that Allis-Chalmers produced throughout its history, most of which are painted in their distinctive orange paint.

 Balers

 The first model introduced in 1947 was called the "Roto-Baler" and the fore-runner of modern round balers, albeit with much smaller bales.
-The Roto-Baler had a production run from 1947-1964 and then again from 1972-1974.
+The Roto-Baler had a production run from 1947 to 1964 and then again from 1972 to 1974.
 Allis Chalmers also built many small square baler models.